Best Portable Water Filter

 Gravity Water Filter

 They not only look like high end equipment, they actually are!
 It is a water filter that you can use at any outing and people will ask you about it.
 For home use, parties, outings or get togethers, there is no better portable water filter.
+I like the Big Berkey myself, which you can see a detailed review at: Big Berkey Water Filter Review.

 If you need an outdoor backpacking type gravity filter, then use the platypus gravityworks water filter.
 These are collapsible pouches that you can hang on a tree and filter one bottle (the top) into the other one (the bottom), they are light and easy to transport around.
 Not as good as the Berkey ones, but great for backpacking.